Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain Training for Dogs."

 A tool that you may want to keep in your potty training arsenal is a black light.
 Also known as a UV-A light, Wood's lamp, or simply ultraviolet light, a black light will be your best ally in detecting soiled areas that you may have missed, which your Beagle likely knows about like the back of their hands, ehm . . . paws.

 Simply turn on the black light and go onto a nightly pee-detecting mission.
 With this tool, urine in a darkened room will glow bright white.
 The areas cannot be missed as they light up like a Christmas tree.

 You'd be surprised about how many pee areas you may have missed.
 Now, with this knowledge in mind, you can roll up your sleeves and clean up these areas with your enzyme-based cleaner.

 Setting Your Beagle Puppy Up for Success

-If you got your beagle puppy from a reputable breeder, hopefully he/she already introduced your puppy to the ABC's of potty training by creating an area where to eat/drink, play, sleep and an area designated specifically for the pups to pee and poop.
+If you got your Beagle puppy from a reputable breeder, hopefully they already introduced your puppy to the ABCs of potty training by creating an area where to eat/drink, play, sleep and an area designated specifically for the pups to pee and poop.
 This should give your puppy a head start.
 Hopefully, he/she also introduced the pups to a crate, which is a big plus.

-Don't just sit back and relax upon bringing your pup home: you can start potty training your beagle puppy from the get-go, which means from the very first day he/she is in his new home.
-If you haven't brought your beagle pup home yet, you will therefore have some advance homework to do before opening your heart and home to your beagle pup.
+Don't just sit back and relax upon bringing your pup home: you can start potty training your Beagle puppy from the get-go, which means from the very first day they are in their new home.
+If you haven't brought your Beagle pup home yet, you will therefore have some advance homework to do before opening your heart and home to your Beagle pup.